Oil Pulling Can Improve WAY More Than Just Your Smile

 Originating from Ayurvedic medicine, oil pulling is a method of cleansing your mouth, which in turn improves your overall health.

-Ayurveda is a system of healing that developed thousands of years ago, but oil pulling has only gained popularity in western countries in the last couple decades.
+Ayurveda is a system of healing that developed thousands of years ago, but oil pulling has only gained popularity in western countries in recent decades.

 The Link Between Oral Hygiene & Overall Health

-Even worse, I know poor oral hygiene can have devastating effects on my entire body.
+It’s true that poor oral hygiene can have devastating effects on the entire body.
 In fact, it’s linked to many diseases, such as:

-- Heart disease: the same plaque bacteria in mouth has been found in arteries
+- Heart disease: the same plaque bacteria in the mouth has been found in arteries

 - Dementia: gum infections release compounds that kill brain cells